 My work in the world is to continue to explore, and live fully into, who I am, and to help others live fully into who they are—through an authentic approach designed to alleviate unnecessary suffering.
-I’m motivated by commitments to ongoing development, compassionate wisdom, conscious awareness, gratitude, forgiveness, equanimity, joy and love.
+I’m motivated by commitments to ongoing development, compassionate wisdom, conscious awareness, gratitude, forgiveness, equanimity, uncontrollable laughter, joy and love.
 I believe the ability to hold paradox is an essential tool for adults in the 21st Century.

 My current personal practices include writing, strength training, meditation, introductory restorative yoga, ongoing inquiry, conscious relationship, wandering in nature, and shadow work.
 I like to think I’d still be a competitive age-group runner if I hadn’t had both hips replaced in 2003.

 In addition to my writing and Integral Coaching® practices, I also serve as:

 - Creative Director and core faculty at Teleosis Institute